LogicMonitor

 - Enter your LogicMonitor Account.

-- Provide your Access ID and Access Keyβyour LMv1 token credentials issued for your LogicMonitor account.
+- Provide your Access ID and Access Key—your LMv1 token credentials issued for your LogicMonitor account.

 Learn more about creating LMv1 tokens in LogicMonitor and signing API calls to LogicMonitor.

-- Select a Project.
+- Select a Project (mandatory).

-).
-Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result. - Enter a Description.
+The name is mandatory and can only contain lowercase, alphanumeric characters, and dashes (for example,my-project-1).
+Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result. - Enter a Description (optional).

-Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it. - Specify the Query delay to set a customized delay for queries when pulling the data from the data source.
+Up to 1050 characters. - Specify the Query delay to set a customized delay for queries when pulling the data from the data source.

 - The default value in LogicMonitor integration for Query delay is

-2 minutes
+2 minutes.

 - Click Add Data Source